 Sounds complicated?
 Let’s try to simplify it below.

 Let’s take three people.
 Each of these people is an individual with their own identity.
 While each individual is capable of working on its own, they need a centralized authority when doing transactions between them.
 For example, if one tries to send money to another, it will have to go through a centralized bank or payment gateway.

-Now, in case of a decentralized network, if John tries to send money to Alice, they can do it by themselves without relying on a centralized entity.
+Now, in the case of a decentralized network, if John tries to send money to Alice, they can do it by themselves without relying on a centralized entity.
 Here, each of the individual people acts as their own bank.
 They do not have to rely on a centralized entity to complete the transaction and that itself opens up a wide range of use-cases.

 If you want to learn more, then you should check out our detailed beginner’s guide on blockchain: Blockchain For Beginners: Getting Started Guide

 Let’s learn about the disadvantages of blockchain technology.

 Blockchain technology is going to change the world around us.
 However, to understand what it has to offer, we need to understand its disadvantages as well.
 In this section, we will go through all the points below.

 1. Blockchain is not a Distributed Computing System

 Blockchain is a network that relies on nodes to function properly.
 The quality of the nodes determines the quality of the blockchain.
 For example, Bitcoin’s blockchain is strong and incentivizes the nodes to participate in the network.
 However, the same cannot be true for a blockchain network that does not incentivize the nodes.